 The Strathearn Marathon, held in beautiful Perthshire, is one of the stand-out events in the Scottish running calendar in one of the best areas of Scotland for running.
 The race is organised by Strathearn Harriers, a club with an established record of running popular races such as the very successful Crieff 10k and the Simon Wake Comrie Hills Relay.
 The race is well established as the friendliest Scottish marathon.
 Read what runners have said about the event.

-The eighth running of the Strathearn Marathon will take place on SUNDAY 9 JUNE 2019, starting at 9.00am.
-Online entry for the 2019 event is now open at EntryCentral.
+The ninth running of the Strathearn Marathon will *NO LONGER* take place on SUNDAY 7 JUNE 2020, see note above.
+Online entry for the 2021 event will open later this year on EntryCentral.

 Please read the full terms and conditions and privacy notice before entering.